yuanhawk/BeyondAndroid/README.md

 # Week 8
 With reference to: https://developer.android.com/topic/libraries/view-binding<br>
-So for those who looking for an alternative way to having to declare findViewByIds boilerplate codes, I have done a mini tutorial on ViewBinding.
+So for those who looking for an alternative way to avoid declaring findViewByIds boilerplate codes, I have done a mini tutorial on ViewBinding.
 Since Prof Kenny has taught only Activity, so I will do a demo using Activity, you can attempt it on Fragment, if you would like to.

 Step 1:<br>